f1nal3/Juniorgram/Docs/New models explained.md

 Looks terrible, doesn't it?

-> 'value' above is variable of raw return type, which is multi-dimensional array with specific interface.
+> ***value*** above is variable of raw return type, which is multi-dimensional array with specific interface.

+> ***messageInfo*** above is object of old model with defined fields, which represents data about clients message.

-However, using old models also means that we cannot make it automated.
+However, using old models also means that we cannot make casting logic automated.
 No doubt, we can do it, but let's simply look how it will be.
 Just imagine that we have 10 models, they represent 10 tables from DB.
 We want to erase all casts from business logic.
 So, this means that we need to write 10 overrided methods which will do the cast work.
 Cool, but what if we need to cast only a part of it?
 How to define what fields we want to cast?
 Of course, it also means that we have to write a lot of similar code inside this overridings.